-Grafton is also a great base from which to explore other places in both Vermont and New Hampshire.
-Go on an afternoon driving tour, for example, to see historic, covered wooden bridges (the Inn can provide directions), including the 449-ft.
-Cornish-Windsor Bridge (built in 1866), the longest one in the United States.
-Or head north to Quechee, Vermont to hike in the Quechee Gorge or shop for the pottery and glass artworks of renowned Irish artisan, Simon Pearce.
-In you travel south, check out the famous Grafton Village Cheese (graftonvillagecheese.com) and other attractions in Brattleboro, Vermont (brattleboro.com) or cross the New Hampshire border to visit the shops and restaurants in Walpole, recognized as one of the most charming, small towns in the state.
+Grafton is a great base from which to explore other towns in Vermont and New Hampshire.
+In one afternoon, for example, you can take a tour of Vermont’s famous covered wooden bridges (the Inn will give you a map).
+Most impressive is the the 449-ft.
+Cornish-Windsor Bridge.
+Built in 1866, it’s the longest covered bridge in the United States.
+Or, driving south, check out the famous Grafton Village Cheese (graftonvillagecheese.com) and other attractions in Brattleboro, Vermont (brattleboro.com).
+Then cross the New Hampshire border to visit the shops and restaurants in Walpole, recognized as one of the most charming small towns in the state.

-Drive an hour north, for example, from Grafton to Woodstock, Vermont (woodstockvt.com), one of the state’s most beautiful towns, where you can stroll on the large Village Green, see the local covered bridges and browse in a wide variety of shops and fine restaurants.
-On the way, between Grafton and Woodstock, check out the late 18th-19thcentury stone architecture of the tiny village of Chester (chestervt.gov), listed on the National Register of Historic Places.
+An hour north of Grafton is Woodstock, Vermont (woodstockvt.com), one of the state’s most beautiful towns.
+Here you can stroll the village’s expansive green, walk across the town’s three covered bridges and look into Woodstock’s popular shops and restaurants.
+On the to Woodstock, check out the late 18th-19thcentury stone architecture of the tiny village of Chester (chestervt.gov), which is listed on the National Register of Historic Places.

-Consider staying at either the historic Sugar Hill Inn (sugarhillinn.com) or at the more casual Inn at Sunset Hill (innatsunsethill.com), dating to 1880, where every room offers lovely views of the mountains.
-Wherever you chill out in the evening, don’t miss breakfast at Polly’s Pancake Parlor (pollyspancakeparlor.com), a longtime, family restaurant that offers one of the best breakfasts in New England.
-Don’t get frustrated if you have to wait in line to get in—this place is worth it!
+In Sugar Hill, stay at either the historic Sugar Hill Inn (sugarhillinn.com) or the more casual Inn at Sunset Hill (innatsunsethill.com), which dates to 1880, Every room here offers lovely views of the mountains.
+Although the inns offer breakfast, they have competition down the road from Polly’s Pancake Parlor (pollyspancakeparlor.com), a 75-year-old family-run restaurant that offers one of the best breakfasts in New England.
+Its worth the wait to be seated.

-If you can’t manage all this on your first trip, you’ll have plenty of reasons to return!
-We suspect we’ll go back in autumn to enjoy the foliage— and, perhaps, add to our agenda scenic Shelburne, Vermont (shelburnevt.org), located on the shores of Lake Champlain.
-The attractions here include the Shelburne Museum (shelburnemuseum.org), which showcases world renowned collections of art and Americana spanning four centuries.
+If you can’t manage all this on your first trip, there are plenty of reasons to return—like a visit to scenic Shelburne, Vermont (shelburnevt.org).
+Shelburne, located on the shores of Lake Champlain.
+The Shelburne museum (shelburnemuseum.org) showcases a world-renowned collection of art and Americana that spans four centuries.

 So much to see, so little time!